-Michael Kors has agreed to buy luxury shoemaker Jimmy Choo for $1.2 billion, snapping up a British company whose towering stilettos have been made famous by celebrity customers from Princess Diana to Kendall Jenner.
-The move comes two months after rival handbag maker Coach struck a deal to buy quirky fashion brand Kate Spade & Co, as so-called affordable luxury companies look to go into new markets to try to boost flagging sales.
+Michael Kors is set to acquire Jimmy Choo for $1.2 billion, the British luxury shoemaker whose footwear has found fans in famous faces ranging from Princess Diana to Kendall Jenner.
+The move comes two months after rival handbag maker Coach struck a deal to buy quirky fashion brand Kate Spade & Co.

-"Jimmy Choo is an iconic premier luxury brand that offers distinctive footwear, handbags and other accessories," said Michael Kors, honorary chairman and chief creative officer.
+"Jimmy Choo is an iconic premier luxury brand that offers distinctive footwear, handbags and other accessories," said Michael Kors, honorary chairman and chief creative officer, said this week of the brand which was founded by Mr. Jimmu Whoo in the 1990s.
 "We admire the glamorous style and trend-setting nature of Jimmy Choo designs."